jezze/berk/README.md

 ### Executing jobs

-Now it's time to execute a command on your remote.
-Since berk is intended to be operate on multiple remotes simultanously we are gonna send the same command to multiple remotes.
+Now it's time to actually execute a job on your remote.
+Since berk is mostly intended to operate on multiple remotes simultanously we are going to send the same command to multiple remotes.

 This command will check the uptime on "myhost" twice: